 One of the biggest challenges of creating a low carb cheesecake is finding a good way to make a low carb crust.
 The obvious solution is simple – just don’t use a crust!
 By baking the cheesecake these custard cups, you can skip the crust altogether and I am sure that you won’t miss it.

-Use full-fat cream cheese (31% MF) and full-fat sour cream (14% MF), because the low-fat versions of these products contain added carbohydrates.
+Use full-fat cream cheese (31% MF) and full-fat sour cream (14% MF), because the low-fat versions of these products often contain added carbohydrates.

 - 1 lemon

-- 1 Tbsp vanilla
+- 1 tablespoon vanilla